 How is cheddar made?

 The process for making cheddar is similar to many other cheeses.
 It starts with culturing milk, then adding the starter bacteria.
 This bacterium acidifies the milk and forms curds.
-These fresh curds are then separated from the water whey that is left behind.
+These fresh curds are then separated from the whey that is left behind.
 From here, the curds are heated and pressed in what’s known as the cheddaring process.
 The exact pressing time, temperature, and other details vary depending on the cheesemaker, but the basics are always the same.

 When was cheddar first made?